burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```cpp
 int a[] {1,8,8}
 ```
 Here `{1,8,8}` - is an initialization list.
-This construction implicitly casts right-hand side to `std::initializer_list<T>`.
-In constructors with initialization list, the list argument has priority during overloading.
+This construction implicitly casts the right-hand side to `std::initializer_list<T>`.
+In constructors with initialization lists, the list argument has priority during overloading.

 Type deduction in template functions does not work for `std::initializer_list` type.
 But for auto works fine.  **It is one place where auto != template**.
 Example:
 ```cpp